makeitcloudy/makeitcloudy.github.io/_posts/2022-04-14-how-to-configure-mikrotik-as-wifi-bridge-in-iphone-network.md

 ## Caveats

-I've seen it disconnecting from the mobile, once the display of the device turn off, I'm sure there is some configuraton within the mobile, to overcome this.
+I've seen it disconnecting from the mobile, once the display of the device turn off.
+I'm sure there is some configuraton within the mobile, to get this sorted out.

 ## Prerequisites